KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** Ashton Scorpius

-**Description:** Let's be honest, Mira has a Karen cut.
+**Description:** One of the NPCs ingame... well, let's be honest, she has a Karen cut.
 This mod resolves her deeply internalized desire to ask for the manager.

 **Category & Tier:** Appearance Change / 4 - Optional